ncosmany/bloomfilter_2270final/README.md

 Some notable feautres of this project:
 - bloomfilter.py contains all the class information to set up a bloom filter
 - bloomfilter_tests.py contains code testing functionality of the filter
-- walthrough.ipynb is a notebook file contains
+- walthrough.ipynb is a notebook file which contains
-    1. python modules used
+    1. discussion of python modules used
-    2. bloom filter equation discussion
+    2. bloom filter equation breakdown
     3. probability exploration
     4. walkthrough of program using the example scenario of an extensive book collection
     5. reflection

+**Instructions to Run **

+The walkthrough notebook file includes a section which shows how the bloom filter class and functions can be utilized.
+You're welcome to run this yourself and adjust the inputs or just observe the scenario I ran (you might have to install some modules).
+Same for the probability section - feel free to alter the probability and input sizes.
+The bloomfilter_tests file can also be run.
+I entered a preset input (n), probability (p), and number of trials, but you're welcome to enter your own values here.